Horizon-Hosting/documentation/README.md

 ---
 ```

-`id` is the unique identifier for the article.
-It is used to link to the article from other pages.
 `title` is the title, which the user sees on the page.
 This should be a short, but descriptive title, correctly capitalised.
 It should also begin with a relevant
 emoji, to make it easier for the user to identify the article, if it is not part of a category.
 `description` is a short description of the article, which the user sees on the page.
 This should be a short, but descriptive description, correctly capitalised.